Self-Sufficient Kids

 Kids, of course, are notorious for not turning their clothes right side out (such as the classic leaving a pair of underwear stuck between pant legs).
 But now that they’re responsible for their own laundry, perhaps (we can only hope) it will become more obvious why it helps to turn clothes right side out.

-If kids don’t turn clothes right side out immediately after taking off clothes, it will need to be the first step before placing clothes in the laundry.
+If kids don’t turn clothes right side out immediately after taking off clothes, it will need to be the first step before placing clothes in the washing machine.
 Of course, clothing with sequins and some delicate fabrics are better washed inside out.

 Step #2: Read labels